 At least the pacing is solid; it’s good about interspersing quiet character moments between its action scenes, and I didn’t get that exhausted feeling while reading it that many of the previous novels gave me.

 It’s a hot mess, to be honest.
 The character work on the heroes is surprisingly good, but that doesn’t outweigh the sketchy setting, the nonexistent supporting cast, and the constant winces and grimaces I endured from the clumsy plotting and writing.
 There are two more novels in this trilogy, and the next one is also a video game tie-in novel, so my hopes aren’t too high for the future.

 It was also one of the earliest video game tie-in novels ever, as far as I can determine.
 There was a series of Zork choose-your-own-adventure books from around 1983, and some Japanese light novels and manga based on the Wizardry series, but as far as full-length Western novels go, the only earlier ones I’ve turned up are a pair of novelizations of Infocom’s Planetfall and Stationfall from 1988 and 1989, respectively.

-Ruins of Adventure probably holds some sort of record for the largest number of swords +1 ever handed out in a single module — over 200, if I remember correctly.
+Ruins of Adventure probably holds some sort of record for the largest number of magic swords ever handed out in a single module — over 100, if I remember correctly.
 Magic has rarely felt less special.

 4 Replies to “Pool of Radiance”

 I remember failing to finish this one, and being put off by how the brawny Shal (and other brawny women, if I recall aright) were kind of…fetishized, and poorly, at that.
 Amazon ladies need love, too, but…geez, love ’em better, no?